Impact of Charge Transfer Inefficiency on transit light-curves: A correction strategy for PLATO: CTI correction strategy

+where \(D_{\mathrm{no\ CTI}}\) denotes the transit depth without CTI, and \(D_{\mathrm{corr}}\) denotes the transit depth after CTI correction.
 This framework enabled us to assess the performance of the CTI correction strategy in recovering the true transit depth and, more broadly, the overall efficiency of the method.

-We summarize the CTI-induced bias, the residuals after correction, and the corresponding improvement in Table~\ref{table:table_5}.
+We summarise the CTI-induced bias, the residuals after correction, and the corresponding improvement in Table~\ref{table:table_5}.
 Results are presented for a star with \(m_V = 11\) at positions A, B, and C (see Fig.~\ref{fig:trap_density_ccd}) for mission durations of 8 and 4 years.
 For completeness, we also include two extreme cases: a bright star (\(m_V = 9\)) and a faint star (\(m_V = 13\)), both at position~C under the 8-year scenario, which represents the worst-case CTI impact.

-Fig.~\ref{fig:transit_depth_corrected} compares the pristine, CTI-affected, and CTI-corrected transit depths for a star with \(m_V = 11\), representing the worst-case scenario (8-year mission duration, position C).
-The initial CTI bias of \(3.95\%\) was reduced to a residual of \(0.06\%\), corresponding to an improvement of \(98.61\%\), well within PLATO’s compliance window.
+Figure~\ref{fig:transit_depth_corrected} compares the pristine, CTI-affected, and CTI-corrected transit depths for a star with \(m_V = 11\), representing the worst-case scenario (8-year mission duration, position C).
+The initial CTI bias of \(3.95\%\) was reduced to a residual of \(0.06\%\), corresponding to an improvement of \(98.61\%\), well within PLATO's compliance window.

 We also quantified the error propagation introduced in the CTI correction by uncertainties in the fitted parameters using Monte Carlo simulations.
 Starting from the set of fitted CTI parameters, we generated random samples assuming a Gaussian distribution with zero mean and standard deviations equal to the corresponding \(1\sigma\) uncertainties.
 For each realisation, we computed the in-transit and out-of-transit fluxes to determine the transit depth in both the CTI-free and CTI-corrected cases.
 This procedure was repeated 1000 times to obtain a distribution of residuals, from which we derived a dispersion of \(0.27\%\).
 Increasing the number of exposures to 30 reduced the dispersion to \(0.16\%\), while including all CCD columns further lowered it to \(0.12\%\).